mr-easy/mreasy.github.io/_posts/primary/2018-08-19-programming-gale-shapley-algorithm-in-cpp.md

 We will be writing program for Gale-Shapley Algorithm in C++.
 This algorithm is used to solve the <b>Stable Marriage Problem</b>. <br />
 You can get the problem on SPOJ: https://www.spoj.com/problems/STABLEMP/ <br />
 or on codechef: https://www.codechef.com/problems/STABLEMP <br />
-You can understand the algorithm from GAle-Shapley's paper: <a href="http://www.eecs.harvard.edu/cs286r/courses/fall09/papers/galeshapley.pdf">College Admissions and the Stability of Marriage</a>
+You can understand the algorithm from Gale-Shapley's paper: <a href="http://www.eecs.harvard.edu/cs286r/courses/fall09/papers/galeshapley.pdf">College Admissions and the Stability of Marriage</a>
 </p>

 <h3>The Algorithm</h3>